SEKOIA-IO/documentation/docs/integrations/rsyslog_generic_settings.md

 Many technologies or agents allows the forwarding of their logs using the syslog protocol (RFC 5426).
 We recommand to centralise them on a dedicated server: the Rsyslog.

-## Prerequisite
+## Prerequisites
-The following prerequisite are needed in order to setup efficient rsyslog:
+The following prerequisites are needed in order to setup efficient Rsyslog:
 - Have administrator privileges of the Debian server: `root`.
 - Inbound traffic from the equipments to the Rsyslog must be open on `TCP 514`
 - Outbound traffic from the Rsyslog to the SEKOIA.IO platform must be open on `TCP 10514` (IP for `intake.sekoia.io` is `145.239.192.38`)